 An incredible view of the city may be high on your wish list, and consider whether this warrants you paying the premium for it.
 If you are buying as a rental investment, you should examine how much additional rental yield city views allow and calculate accordingly.

-There’s a wealth of opportunity to buy off plan in Dubai.
-In line with demand, particularly with the 2020 World Expo in sight, there are plenty of ongoing and planned developments in the city, but also plenty of property available for immediate occupation if you prefer.
+There’s a wealth of opportunities to buy Off plan apartments for sale in Dubai, Properties For Sale In Golf Gate Damac Hills In line with demand, particularly with the 2020 World Expo insight, there are plenty of ongoing and planned developments in the city, but also plenty of property available for immediate occupation if you prefer.

 In any event, before handing over your deposit, which can be anywhere between 5 and 15 per cent, be certain to check that the developer is registered with RERA.
 They should also hold an escrow account.
 Escrow accounts hold funds securely until all parties have met their obligations, at which time funds are released from the account as agreed.
 Any deposit for an off plan property should be paid into a RERA approved escrow account.